Tony-dev-01/next-starter/README.md

 # Next.js Starter Kit

-A modern, full-stack boilerplate for building web applications with Next.js, MongoDB, DaisyUI, and Better-auth for authentication.
+A modern, full-stack boilerplate for building web applications with Next.js, TailwindCSS, DaisyUI, MongoDB and Better-auth for authentication.

 ## Tech Stack